ethan-tauriainen/squirm/README.md

 The squirm program is effectively a 'mouse jiggler'.
 This program will keep Teams green.

 ## Further Development Plans
 This is a simple, but functional, prototype.
 I have big plans for squirm, baby.
 Eventually there will be the ability to record mouse movement macros and replay them.
-Also I plan to make a GUI as well.
+Also I plan to make a GUI.

 ## How to use:
 ```